supersimplesuper/docs/website/docs/security/faq/index.md

 ### What countries host your data?

 All personally identifiable data is hosted within Australia.
-Some non PII data, e.g. scrubbed logs, exception traces, analytics may be hosted outside of Australian borders.
+Some non-PII data, e.g. scrubbed logs, exception traces, and analytics may be hosted outside of Australian borders.

 ### What third parties will have access to data?

 As mentioned previously, no PII data is available to third parties.
-Non PII data is accessed by the following companies:
+Non-PII data is accessed by the following companies:

 - Sentry (https://sentry.io) - Used to track exceptions (errors) that occur in our applications.
 - Plausible (https://plausible.io/) - Used for user analytics.

 ### Do you use production data in development or staging environments?

 We have the ability to load de-identified production data into our staging and development environments.
-This data is de-identified by replacing all identifiable fields (email, name, phone numbers etc) with randomly generated data.
+This data is de-identified by replacing all identifiable fields (email, name, phone numbers, etc.) with randomly generated data.

 ### Can you provide a published procedure for transitioning out of the service arrangement, including assurance to sanitise all data?